of children served

 The Family Center of Washington County’s Mission is, “Building Resourceful Families and Healthy Children to create a Strong Community.”
-Our Child, Youth, and Family services served 3,877 individuals in Central Vermont during the fiscal year from July 2018 – June 2019.
+Our Child, Youth, and Family services served 3,377 individuals and families in Central Vermont during the fiscal year from July 2019 – June 2020.

 # of children served